-- Syllabus Content: You can expect a course syllabus will cover expected course and student outcomes for the course; topics covered in the class; homework assignments; projects; exams; grading policies; and a clear policy on handling late assignments/projects and academic irregularities. - The syllabus is a contract between your instructor and you, and must be treated as such.
+• Syllabus Content: You can expect a course syllabus will cover expected course and student outcomes for the course; topics covered in the class; homework assignments; projects; exams; grading policies; and a clear policy on handling late assignments/projects and academic irregularities.

+- The syllabus is a contract between your instructor and you, and must be treated as such.
 If your instructor changes the topics in your course, or your assignments, or any other significant facet of the course, they should issue a revised syllabus reflecting these changes.
-You are expected to know and understand what is in the syllabus. - \$\ \text{The syllabus must include a grading discussion which must address two things: a breakdown of how letter grades relate to percentage grades or points, and how much weight is carried by each category of graded material.
+You are expected to know and understand what is in the syllabus. - The syllabus must include a grading discussion which must address two things: a breakdown of how letter grades relate to percentage grades or points, and how much weight is carried by each category of graded material.
 It is required that both of these be in writing and be included in the syllabus.
 This protects both you and your instructor from ambiguity. - All grading in the ITM Department, to the maximum extent possible, must be evidence-based grading.
-This means wherever possible, you instructor should provide you with a rubric clearly spelling out what aspects of an assignment will be graded and what standards will be applied to each graded area to determine if the work is excellent, good, adequate, poor or unsatisfactory.
+This means wherever possible, you instructor should provide you with a rubric clearly spelling out what aspects of an assignment will be graded and what standards will be applied to each graded area to determine if the work is excellent, good, adequate, poor or unsatisfactory. - Online Course Exam Information: For online section of a course, the instructor should provide midterm and final exam process details for you in the syllabus, i.e. will the exam be available online, either as a regular exam or as a take-home exam?
+Will the exam be administered live only?
+What arrangements should students with final exam time conflicts make?
+If live only, will the exam be available at both Main and Rice Campuses?
+Center for Learning Innovation can make exam proctors available, but you instructor must request them and send a copy of your exam.